 Here are a few recommendations to consider while choosing an open-source job scheduler and WLA solution:

-- Consider closed source options as well.
-In terms of functionality or other aspects, you may be able to find a closed source solution that better fits your requirements.
+- Consider closed source options as well: Proprietary products may offer functionality, support, or integrations that better fit enterprise requirements (e.g., advanced security, vendor SLAs).
 For example, here is a list of closed source job schedulers focused on data warehouse automation.

 Benefits of open-source job schedulers and workload automation tools